ceaz-sec/ceaz-sec/README.md

 I focus on:

 - Auditing browser extensions for data exfiltration, supply chain risk, and Shadow AI exposure
-- Building detection that creates signal — not noise
+- Building detection that creates a helpful signal instead of noise
 - Applying Zero Trust and IAM principles to reduce implicit trust in modern environments
 - Documenting findings in ways that are actionable, not just alarming